isao/mojito-cli/README.md

 mojito-cli [![Build Status](https://travis-ci.org/isao/mojito-cli.png)](https://travis-ci.org/isao/mojito-cli)
 ==========

 `mojito-cli` is a command line tool for [Mojito](https://github.com/yahoo/mojito) developers. `mojito` components that are unrelated to the core library and runtime will be moving to separate packages.
+For more information on the command line package changes, and the current status, see the [wiki](https://github.com/yahoo/mojito-cli/wiki).

 Install mojito-cli
 ------------------